Whaling in the Netherlands

-Whaling in the Netherlands was a centuries-long tradition.
 The history of Dutch whaling begins with 17th-century exploration of Arctic fishing grounds; and the profitability of whaling in the 18th century drove further growth.
 Increased competition and political upheavals in Europe affected the stability of this maritime industry in the 19th century; and a combination of these factors cut short any further growth of Dutch whaling in the Antarctic.

 Modern, post-war whaling in the Southern Ocean was developed intensely, but continued growth of Dutch whaling was abbreviated as a result of multi-national treaties which similarly impacted other national whaling enterprises.

-The current Dutch government supports a moratorium on all whaling worldwide.
+The current government of the Netherlands supports a moratorium on all whaling worldwide.